tten5/kafka-nodejs-getNews/README.md

 newsAPI: https://newsapi.org/

-please use your own API_KEY, it is free
+please use your own API_KEY, it is free to register new one

+# Prerequisites
+- Create an .env file at root, and write into that file ``API_KEY=your_API_KEY``
+- Nodejs
+- Docker

 # How to use
 - First run the docker compose to start the kafka in background: ``./cmd.sh start``